methenme/editing-github_demo/0304-in_class_exercise.md

 ## Split Infinitives:

-1. Patients should try, if possible, to avoid going up and down stairs themselves.
+1. If possible, patients should try to avoid going up and down stairs themselves.
 2. The candidate decided to formally launch her campaign.
 3. We decided to actually enforce the law.